-We will adopt the AG Mortgage Investment Trust, Inc. Equity Incentive Plan, which will provide for the grant of stock options, restricted shares of common stock, restricted stock units, dividend equivalent rights and other equity-based awards to our non-executive directors, officers and other employees and independent contractors, including employees or directors of the Manager and its affiliates who are providing services to us.
-As noted above, under ' -Equity Incentive Plans," the maximum number of shares that may be made subject to awards under the Equity Incentive Plan will be equal to 500,000 shares, less any shares of common stock issued or subject to awards granted under our Manager Equity Incentive Plan.
-During the term of the Equity Incentive Plan, no more than 5,000 shares may be made subject to awards granted to the person or persons who serve as our chief financial officer and general counsel.
+We will adopt the AG Mortgage Investment Trust, Inc. Equity Incentive Plan, which will provide for the grant of stock options, stock appreciation rights, restricted shares of common stock, restricted stock units, dividend equivalent rights and other equity-based awards to our nonexecutive directors, officers and other employees and independent contractors, including employees or directors of the Manager and its affiliates who are providing services to us.
+As noted above, under "-Equity Incentive Plans," the maximum number of shares that may be made subject to awards under the Equity Incentive Plan will be equal to 277,500 shares, less any shares of common stock issued or subject to awards granted under our Manager Equity Incentive Plan.
 If any vested awards under the Equity Incentive Plan are paid or otherwise settled without the issuance of common stock, or any shares of common stock are surrendered to or withheld by us as payment of the exercise price of an award and/or withholding taxes in respect of an award, the shares that were subject to such award will not be available for re-issuance under the Equity Incentive Plan.
-If any awards under the Equity Incentive Plan are cancelled, forfeited or otherwise terminated without the issuance of shares of common stock (except as described in the immediately preceding sentence), the shares that were subject to such award will be available for re-issuance under the Equity Incentive Plan.
+If any awards under the Equity Incentive Plan are cancelled, forfeited or otherwise terminated without the issuance of shares of common stock (except as described in the immediately preceding sentence), the shares that were subject to such award will be available for reissuance under the Equity Incentive Plan.
 Shares issued under the Equity Incentive Plan may be authorized but unissued shares or shares that have been reacquired by us.
 In the event that the compensation committee determines that any dividend or other distribution (whether in the form of cash, common stock, or other property), recapitalization, stock split, reverse split, reorganization, merger, consolidation, spin-off, combination, repurchase, or share exchange, or other similar corporate transaction or event, affects the common stock such that an adjustment is appropriate in order to prevent dilution or enlargement of the rights of participants under the Equity Incentive Plan, then the compensation committee will make equitable changes or adjustments to any or all of: (i) the number and kind of shares of stock or other property (including cash) that may thereafter be issued in connection with awards; (ii) the number and kind of shares of stock or other property (including cash) issued or issuable in respect of outstanding awards; (iii) the exercise price, base price or purchase price relating to any award and (iv) the performance goals, if any, applicable to outstanding awards.
 In addition, the compensation committee may determine that any such equitable adjustment may be accomplished by making a payment to the award holder, in the form of cash or other property (including but not limited to shares of stock).
 Awards under the Equity Incentive Plan are intended to either be exempt from, or comply with, Section 409A of the Code.